By Gary Meyer and Patric Hedlund

 Seidner was invited, with others, to assist The Mountain Pioneer with its May 2005 Candidates Forum.
 He was asked to join a committee formed by Editor Patric Hedlund to consolidate questions from those offered by the community to ask the candidates in the newspaper’s forum pages.
 That was a positive process applauded by all.
 But, as many readers will remember, the campaign took a turn just a week later.
 It became extremely negative.

-Seidner was not a candidate himself, but his paid ads made his viewpoints and his name central to the public debate.
+Seidner was not a candidate himself.
+He was an investor in PMC properties serving as campaign manager for one faction, and his paid ads made his viewpoints and his name central to the public debate.
 He declared in the headline to his May 20, 2005 full page ad that candidate Jack Throckmorton had taken the association “To the Brink of Bankruptcy” during his term as PMCPOA’s treasurer in 1999.
-Throckmorton responded in his “He’s Just Plain Wrong” ad that Seidner had used insider information as a member of the PMCPOA Finance Committee to purchase a vehicle for $2,000 below Blue Book price from PMCPOA in 2005, before anyone else could place a bid.
+Throckmorton responded in his “He’s Just Plain Wrong” ad that Seidner had used insider information as a member of the PMCPOA Finance Committee to purchase a vehicle from PMCPOA for $2,000 below Blue Book price in 2005, before anyone else could place a bid.

 Porter explained that the 1999 board had inherited a profit from 1998 assessments and the sale of a property.
 California Civil Code (Section 1366.1) prohibits a nonprofit organization from accumulating a profit.
 The board chose to lower assessments in 1999 to compensate.
 Porter said his report was being misquoted and misused in Seidner’s political ads.
 In June 2005, ballots for the PMCPOA election were counted.
 PMCPOA’s July 2005 Condor newsletter reported the “highest turnout in PMC history” for the election.
 Throckmorton and his slate won 58% of all votes cast.
 Seidner’s slate lost definitively.

-A year later, on May 26, 2006, one day before the statute of limitations would expire, David Seidner filed a lawsuit against Throckmorton and this publication, claiming that Hometown Publishing, Editor Patric Hedlund and Jack Throckmorton had defamed him in both editorial and advertising sections of the newspaper and had been “part of a conspiracy… aimed at subverting and corrupting the election process…including by tampering with election materials (including a quantity of PMC ballots), which were diverted to…co-conspirators by some illegal means as yet not completely ascertained by Plaintiff.”
+A year later, on May 26, 2006, one day before the statute of limitations would expire, David Seidner filed a lawsuit against newly elected Director Jack Throckmorton and The Mountain Enterprise, claiming that Hometown Publishing, Editor Patric Hedlund and Jack Throckmorton had defamed him in both editorial and advertising sections of the newspaper and had been “part of a conspiracy… aimed at subverting and corrupting the election process…including by tampering with election materials (including a quantity of PMC ballots), which were diverted to…co-conspirators by some illegal means as yet not completely ascertained by Plaintiff.”

 Offering no proof, Seidner appeared to be making the exotic claim that his candidates’ loss in the election had occurred not because the voters made independent choices to reject his ideas and his tactics, but because the newspaper had conspired to steal ballots and somehow tamper with the ballot box.
 The Managing Publisher and the Managing Editor of the The Mountain Enterprise, together with the newspaper’s legal counsel and legal advisors, determined that Seidner’s allegations constituted a classic example of a Strategic Litigation Against Public Participation (SLAPP) action.